alanng10/class-lang/Info/Article/Word/a.md

 Word "array" has meaning that is indexed list.

+Word "first" has meaning that is first index.

+word "last" has meaning that is last index.

 Word "copy" has meaning that is clone.

 Word "iter" has meaning that is enumerate.